-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

 Irby is tightly wound on race days, burdened by the pressure of being the most decorated athlete at every high school meet she enters, certainly on the state level and often on the national level as well.
 Irby, a Georgia signee, had entered the 2017 state meet undefeated in 55 career races at Pike, and with 22 age-group national titles.
 She also has won five international medals, and has posted the seventh-fastest 400 time in U.S. high school history (51.39 seconds).
 Of the six runners who went faster, five eventually won Olympic medals.

 So, the pressure.
 It’s always there for Irby, but Saturday was different.
-This was worse.
+This was harder, heavier.
 The weight of four years rested on her shoulders.
-She had to win all three state title titles Saturday, or her perfection as a freshman, sophomore and junior would be for naught.
+She had to win all three state titles Saturday, or her perfection as a freshman, sophomore and junior would be for naught.
 That’s how she viewed it.

 “I know what everybody came here to see,” is how Irby explained it to me, later.
-But this is how she explained it to Nathan before the races began:
+But this is how she explained it to Nathan when they arrived at the track:

 “I’m going to throw up.”